-- 6. The richest fifth of American households receive more than half of all income. - 7.
-The closer a Lorenz curve is to a 45-degree straight line, the more unequal the distribution of income. - 8.
-A Gini coefficient of 0.80 would be considered a highly unequal distribution of income. - 9.
-The income Gini coefficient for the United States is currently around 0.80. - 10.
-A capital gain is the income from renting out personal property. - 11.
-The highest Gini coefficient in United States history occurred in 1968. - 12.
-The top 1% of American households own more than one-third of all wealth. - 13.
-Median household income in the United States is about \$51,000. - 14.
-The median assets of white households in the United States are more than ten times higher than the median assets of black and Hispanic households. - 15.
-Most economists view technological change as a factor which decreases levels of economic inequality.
+- 5. The richest fifth of American households receive more than half of all income. - 6.
+The closer a Lorenz curve is to a 45-degree straight line, the more unequal the distribution of income. - 7.
+A Gini coefficient of 0.80 would be considered a highly unequal distribution of income. - 8.
+The income Gini coefficient for the United States is currently around 0.80. - 9.
+A capital gain is the income from renting out personal property. - 10.
+The highest Gini coefficient in United States history occurred in 1968. - 11.
+The top 1% of American households own more than one-third of all wealth. - 12.
+The global income Gini coefficient is around 0.90. - 13.
+The median assets of white households in the United States are more than ten times higher than the median assets of black and Hispanic households. - 14.
+Most economists view technological change as a factor which decreases levels of economic inequality. - 15.
+While global income inequality is decreasing, income inequality in most individual countries is increasing.